IKOR-GmbH/sip-framework/docs/test-kit.md

 This file format is referred to as <i><b>TestCaseDefinition</i></b>.
 The flow itself and thus the TestCaseDefinition file is split into three phases (sections)

-- when-execute - The test is executed by triggering one off adapter's endpoints
+- when-execute - The test is executed by triggering one of adapter's endpoints
-- with-mocks - All external calls are replaced with predefined mocks
+- with-mocks - External calls which are to be replaced with predefined mock behaviour
-- then-expect - The test outcome is compared with a predefined expected outcome
+- then-expect - The test outcome that should be compared with a predefined expected outcome

-# Test Kit provides...
+# Features

 ## Response validation